Nestlé Pakistan in partnership with Benazir Income Support Program (BISP), as part of the

 partnered with Akhuwat Pakistan (the largest interest-free microfinance program) whereby,

-improving access to finance, micro-loans worth PKR 3.37 million (USD 21,129) have been disbursed
+improving access to finance, micro-loans worth more than PKR 3 million have been disbursed

 to these women.